 To address this challenge of handling EHR time series, we need an architecture capable of encoding sequential information while being flexible to the input sequence length.
-The time-conditional bidirectional RNN (BRNN) or neural controlled differential equation (NCDE) \citep{kidger2020neural} can be possible options.
-After careful evaluation, we found BRNN offers superior computational efficiency and have chosen it as the neural backbone $\backbone$ for all of our experiments.
-A more detailed discussion of NCDE is provided in \Cref{appendix:detail:hyperparams:ncde}.
+The time-conditional bidirectional RNN (BRNN) or neural controlled differential equation (NCDE) \cite{kidger2020neural} can be possible options.
+After careful evaluation, we found that BRNN without attention mechanism offers superior computational efficiency and have chosen it as the neural backbone $\backbone$ for all of our experiments.
+A more detailed discussion of NCDE is provided in Supplementary Material \ref{appendix:detail:hyperparams:ncde}.

-\textbf{Diffusion Step Embedding:} To inform the model about current diffusion time step $t$, we use sinusoidal positional embedding \citep{vaswani2017attention}.
-The embedding vector output from the embedding layer then goes through two fully connected (FC) layers with GeLU activation in between \citep{hendrycks2016gaussian}.
-The embedding vector is then fed to a SiLU activation \citep{hendrycks2016gaussian} and another FC layer.
+\paragraph{Diffusion Step Embedding:} To inform the model about the current diffusion time step $t$, we use sinusoidal positional embedding \cite{vaswani2017attention}.
+The embedding vector output from the embedding layer then goes through two fully connected (FC) layers with GeLU activation in between \cite{hendrycks2016gaussian}.
+The embedding vector is then fed to a SiLU activation \cite{hendrycks2016gaussian} and another FC layer.
 The purpose of this additional FC layer is to adjust the dimensionality of the embedding vector to match the stacked hidden states from BRNN.
 Specifically, we set the dimensionality of the output to be two times the size of the hidden dimension from BRNN.
 We denote the transformed embedding vector as $\vt_{\text{embed}}$.
 This vector is then split into two vectors, each with half of the current size, namely $\vt_{\text{embed\_scale}}$ and $\vt_{\text{embed\_shift}}$.
 Both vectors share the same dimensionality as BRNN's hidden states and serve to inform the network about the current diffusion time step.